Dfam-consortium/TETools/README.md

 # Extract RepBase (the .tar.gz file unpacks files into Libraries/)
 $ tar -x -f /work/path/to/RepBaseRepeatMaskerEdition-#######.tar.gz

+# Run the 'addRepBase.pl' script (part of the RepeatMasker package) to merge the databases,
+# specifying the custom Libraries directory.
+$ addRepBase.pl -libdir Libraries/

-# Run RepeatMasker with the LIBDIR environment variable set.
-RepeatMasker will
+# Run RepeatMasker with the LIBDIR environment variable set
-# detect the addition of RepBase RepeatMasker Edition and rebuild its cached
-# libraries automatically as needed.
 $ export LIBDIR=/path/to/Libraries
 $ RepeatMasker genome.fa
 ```